21st-centuryman/21st-centuryman.github.io/content/freedom_controll_technology.md

 categories = ["futurism"]
 +++

-> Faster than all but a few now imagine, microprocessing will subvert and destroy the nation-state, creating new forms of social organization in the process.
-- The Sovereign Individual

-I think I might be slightly autistic, or at least this is what it feels like when I talk about this issue with friends and family.

 I care a lot about the first principles, or at least what it means to support certain policies over others.
-For example, taxation is theft, the literal definition of theft is to forcefully take something from someone without taking into account whether or not they give their consent.
-If this makes taxation bad is a different issue, but I care more that we keep the definition than the level of tax we should implement.

 The reason I am writing this today has a lot to do with how I hope that society develops in my lifetime.
 I care a lot about decentralization not because it is a better, or if it is a more efficient system (it is not).
 But more to do with control.
 I wish I could trust a bureaucrat as much as I trust a random Swedish citizen or my neighbor, but as history or our current situation tells me, this would be a fool's errand.